Leica (screw mount / Barnack)

 Imitation is the sincerest form of flattery

-Copies of the screw mount Leica were manufactured all over the world.
-Copying began just two years after the introduction of the Leica II when, in 1934, the FED factory in Ukraine, USSR began mass production of the FED-1.
+Copies of the screw mount Leica hit the market starting just two years after the introduction of the Leica II when, in 1934, the FED factory in Ukraine, USSR began mass production of the FED-1.
 (See the Zarya article for that story).

-I have not found a reference to patent licensing; perhaps the Soviet Union in the 1930s was beyond the jurisdiction of the German patent office?
+I have not seen any reference to patent licensing; perhaps the Soviet Union in the 1930s was beyond the jurisdiction of the German patent office?

-Then, following the Second World War, the Leitz designs appear to have been regarded as open-access in many other countries too.
-Japanese, Chinese, British, American, and perhaps more screw mount Leica clones hit the market in the post-war era.
+Then, in the aftermath of World War II, Leitz designs were copied wholesale by many others.
+Japanese, Chinese, British, American, and perhaps more screw mount Leica clones hit the market.
 Examples are in Gustavson 2011, McKeown 1996, and St. Denny 1989.

 Bethesda, Md.
 Leica IIIa, 5cm f/3.5 Elmar, Tri-X, mid-1990s.

-One of the big features of the screw mount Leica is that it is really small.
-Both the camera body and the lenses are tiny, especially compared to later Japanese SLRs.
-Rangefinder cameras are intrinsically smaller than SLRs:
+One of the big advantages of the screw mount Leica is that it is really small.
+Both the camera body and the lenses are tiny, because their design emphasizes simplicity.
+For openers, they are not SLRs so they have:

 Leica IIIa with a 5cm f/3.5 Elmar This lens folds extra flat.